BMS - Sheffield Undergraduate Research Experience (SURE) Scheme 2019

 |Who is eligible to apply?||

-The scheme is restricted to those students at the end of levels 2 and 3 (who must be working in a BMS lab over the summer).
+The scheme is restricted to students yet to start the final year of their degree.
+That generally means students at the end of level 2, thought students at the end of level 3 may be eligible if doing a 4-year degree.
 Students at the end of first year are not eligible.
-Sources of funding for those students at the end of final year are restricted, as some funding bodies (including the SURE scheme) do not provide money for graduates.
 Ideally you need to have achieved at least upper second class marks from your modules.
-For the BMS SURE scheme you must be working in a BMS lab.
+For the BMS SURE scheme you must be working in a BMS lab

 |What kind of projects do students do?||